programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 This Programming Historian tutorial is structured so that you only need to have basic familiarity with real-time strategy (RTS) gaming and image editing in order to complete it.
 For advanced work based on later portions of the tutorial, some familiarity with computer coding would be helpful.
 Yet, no programming knowledge is required for the tutorial as a whole.

-0 A.D.’s complete user interface (UI) is available in many modern languages, including all four of the Programming Historian’s (English, Spanish, French, and Portuguese), and its gameplay features several ancient languages.
+0 A.D.’s complete user interface (UI) is available in many modern languages, including all four of the Programming Historian’s (English, Spanish, French, and Portuguese), and its gameplay features several ancient languages, such as Latin and Classical Greek.

 ### 0 A.D.: Basic Installation

-0 A.D. is accessible by community members on every major desktop operating system (OS).[^2] For Apple MacOS or Microsoft Windows, the best place to find an installable package is on the 0 A.D. website's [Download webpage](https://play0ad.com/download/).
+0 A.D. is accessible by community members on every major desktop operating system (OS).[^2] For Apple MacOS or Microsoft Windows, the best place to find an installable package is on the 0 A.D. website's [Download page](https://play0ad.com/download/).
 For a libre Unix-like OS (such as GNU/Linux or a *BSD), the best place to find an installable package of the game is the OS's own package repository.

 ### 0 A.D.: Advanced Installation and Setup Notes